htasoftware99/MEDICAI/README.md

 Once the application starts successfully, it will automatically open in your browser or you can visit the local URL shown in the console (usually `http://localhost:8501`).

+## Verification Checklist

+Before running the application, ensure:

+- [ ] Docker Desktop is installed and running
+- [ ] Ollama Docker container is running (`docker ps` shows ollama container)
+- [ ] Llama 3.2:3b model is downloaded and available in the Docker container
+- [ ] Python virtual environment is created and activated
+- [ ] All required packages are installed via pip
+- [ ] Environment variables are properly configured in `.env` file

 ## Troubleshooting

+- **Docker issues:** Make sure Docker Desktop is running and you have sufficient system resources
+- **Ollama container not running:** Check container status with `docker ps` and restart if needed: `docker start ollama`
+- **Ollama model not found:** Verify the model is installed with `docker exec -it ollama ollama list` command
+- **Connection issues:** Ensure Ollama container is accessible on port 10500
-- If you get a `streamlit` command not found error, make sure the virtual environment is activated
+- **Streamlit command not found:** Make sure the virtual environment is activated
-- If you encounter API key errors, check that the `.env` file is in the correct location and the API key is valid
+- **API key errors:** Check that the `.env` file is in the correct location and the API key is valid
-- If you experience package installation issues, update pip: `pip install --upgrade pip`
+- **Package installation issues:** Update pip with `pip install --upgrade pip`
+- **Port conflicts:** If port 8501 is in use, Streamlit will automatically use the next available port

+## System Requirements

+- **RAM:** Minimum 8GB (16GB recommended for optimal performance)
+- **Storage:** At least 5GB free space for models and dependencies
+- **Internet:** Required for initial setup and model downloads